HomeHealth articlesdepressionPostpartum Depression - Causes | Symptoms | Risk Factors | Diagnosis | Treatment | Home Remedies

 • Relationship problems.

-• that the symptoms are getting worse.
+• If symptoms are getting worse.

-• that it is interfering with your daily activity.
+• If it interferes with daily activity.

-What is Postpartum Psychosis?
+What Is Postpartum Psychosis?

 Postpartum psychosis is a rare psychological disorder that develops after a few weeks after delivery.
-These symptoms lead to life-threatening thoughts and behavior, thus early recognition of this condition is crucial.
+These symptoms lead to life-threatening thoughts and behavior; thus, early recognition of this condition is crucial.
 The signs and symptoms are:

 • Disorientation.